 A hiss appeared next to me where a small pipe rose to the surface.
 Not knowing what it is and what sort of gas was bursting out from it, I covered my nose again and crawled away from it.
 Funny enough, my bio attack indicator was silent, so I knew whatever that was, it is not meant to kill.

-– Oxygen Sir! – soldier cried in my ear when I bumped into him, – It amplifies the fire! – he explained and I nodded with fear affected face.
+– Oxygen Sir! – the soldier cried in my ear when I bumped into him, – It amplifies the fire! – he explained and I nodded with the fear affected the face.

 Hey, I see you like destruction, so you might like these too.